burns-vaughan/azure-network-protocols/README.md

 As a reminder you use Windows Remote Desktop, put the public IP for the VM, and then input your username and password.

-Here's a <a href="https://www.wireshark.org/download.html">link</a> to the official download page for Wireshark or just go a Google search.
-The main thing is ensure you install on the Windows virtual machine not your personal computer.
+Here's a <a href="https://www.wireshark.org/download.html">link</a> to the official download page for Wireshark or just do a Google search.
+The main thing is ensure you install it on the Windows virtual machine not your personal computer.

 Below is a screenshot showing the installation of WireShark <br>
 <img src="https://i.ibb.co/VVnRMwt/install-wireshark.jpg" alt="install-wireshark" border="0">